spatie/myray.app/docs/getting-started/installation.md

 weight: 1
 ---

-Ray helps you debug your application easier and faster.
-It's a desktop app available for Mac, Linux, and Windows, and supports many different languages and frameworks, including PHP, Laravel, WordPress, JavaScript and Node.js.
+Ray keeps all your debug output neatly organized in a dedicated desktop app, and is available for Mac, Linux, and Windows.
+Debug using the same syntax across languages and frameworks.

 ## Install the Ray application

-You can give Ray a try by downloading [our free trial](https://myray.app/).
-After installing the application, link your app with Ray by installing the right package give it a try by running your first calls.
+Download Ray for free and give it a try!
+You can send up to 20 messages each session during the trial.
 Enjoying Ray?
-Get full access to the app by [purchasing a license](https://spatie.be/products/ray).
+[Purchase a license](https://spatie.be/products/ray) to unlock the app and get full access.

 Find download links to the Ray application for our supported platforms below: